-At the point of migration in December 2020, ATRSL's debt financing comprised £428 million fixed rate notes and £397 million committed bank debt (which is fully hedged) of which around £155 million was drawn as of December 2021.
-The bank debt was prepaid recently with the proceeds of a new £600 million debt facility (which is described in further detail in the 'Liquidity and financing analysis' section below).
-There is approximately £197 million of the new debt facility available to fund remaining manufacturer payments.
+At the point of migration in December 2020, ATRSL's debt financing comprised £428 million fixed rate notes and £397 million committed bank debt (fully hedged) of which around £155 million was drawn as of December 2021.
+The bank debt was prepaid in early 2022 with the proceeds of a new £600 million debt facility.
 The incoming lenders have acceded to the senior debt intercreditor and security agreements.

 Initially ATRSL held approximately £200 million in cash (derived from debt drawdowns and manufacturer liquidated damages), all of which was transferred into the ring-fence.
-As of 31 January 2022 Angel Trains held £33 million cash.
+As of 31 January 2023, Angel Trains held approximately £100 million of cash.